1. Overview

 - Basic knowledge of Digital Signatures

-How Confidential Space with Signed Container Image support works:
+Roles involved in a Confidential Space with Signed Container Image

 - Auditing the workload code.